Bridging the Watershed

 Sample Program Schedule

-Day 1 of the program consists of two classes: Team Building and Farm Life Exploration.
+Day 1 of the program consists of two classes: Team Building and Exploration of our Maryland Green Center.
 Each group of 10 to 15 students will complete both classes with a Trash Free lunch in between.
-The day typically runs from 10:00am to 4:00pm.
+The day typically runs from 10 AM to 4 PM.

-Day 2 of the program begins at 9:00am with a morning bird walk.
-Students spend the remainder of the day learning about the watershed through a series of interactive activities and classes including the Habitat Hike to explore wetlands, Accokeek Creek, and the Potomac River.
-The day includes a Trash Free lunch and typically runs until 4:00pm, followed by a Wagon Ride to the Potomac River (weather permitting).
+Day 2 of the program begins at 9 AM with a morning bird walk.
+Students spend the remainder of the day learning about the watershed through a series of interactive activities and classes including the Habitat Hike to explore wetlands, the forests, Accokeek Creek, and the Potomac River.
+The day includes a Trash Free lunch and typically runs until 4 PM, followed by a Wagon Ride to the Potomac River (weather permitting).

 Questions?
 Email us at education@fergusonfoundation.org and we’ll be happy to help!